Malaysia

 • Estimated arrival and departure dates

-The cost of accreditation is $180 per crew member, valid for 30 days.
+Estimated cost: USD 180 per crew member, valid for thirty days.

-The Film in Malaysia Office (FIMO), under the National Film Development Corporation Malaysia (FINAS).
+The Film in Malaysia Office (FIMO), under the National Film Development Corporation Malaysia (FINAS), issues permits for standard international productions.

 • List of foreign crew and cast with passport scans